chrisdavies/tiny-date-picker/readme.md

   // The text for the button used to close the form
   close: 'Close',

+  // Specifies the minimum date that can be selected
+  min: '10/1/2016',

+  // Specifies the maximum date that can be selected
+  max: '10/22/2016',

   // Whether to use Monday as start of the week
   weekStartsMonday: false
 });